learn-co-curriculum/intro-to-ruby-iterators/README.md

 ## Resources

 [`.each` on Codecademy](https://www.codecademy.com/en/courses/ruby-beginner-en-XYcN1/2/4?curriculum_id=5059f8619189a5000201fbcb)

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/intro-to-ruby-iterators' title='Intro To Ruby Iterators'>Intro To Ruby Iterators</a> on Learn.co and start learning to code for free.</p>

 <p class='util--hide'>View <a href='https://learn.co/lessons/intro-to-ruby-iterators'>Intro to Ruby Iterators</a> on Learn.co and start learning to code for free.</p>